FHI360/EPIC_REPO/Move TEI to different OU/README.md

    - `dhis_uname`: Your DHIS2 username.
    - `dhis_pwd`: Your DHIS2 password.
    - `base_url`: The base URL of your DHIS2 API in this format: https://dhis-epictj.fhi360.org/api/
-   - `program`, `programStage`: The unique ID of the program and program stage you want to update the events for.
+   - `ou_destination`: The uid of the org unit that you want to move the TEIs to.
-   - `data_elements`: define the data elements (using their uids) and the values of those data elements that you want added to the events
-            `Example`: You want to set "KP_PREV value" to "Known Positive" if "What is your current HIV Status" is "Positive" For the data_elements, you would look up the data element uid of "KP_PREV value" and enter that in the dataElement section.
-Then you would look up the option set value for Known Positive, and put that value in the value field.
-    ```
-        {
-            "dataElement": "KP_PREV value uid here",
-            "value": "option set value for Known Positive here"
-        }
-    ```
-   - `filters`: Define which events you want these data elements added to.
-There are three options for these filters - equals, not_equal, and is_null
-            `Example`: You want to set "KP_PREV value" to "Known Positive" if "What is your current HIV Status" is "Positive"
-            For the filter, you would look up the data element uid of "What is your current HIV Status" and enter that in the dataElement section.
-Then you would look up the option set value for Positive, and put that value in the value field.
-    ```
-        {
-            "dataElement": "What is your current HIV Status uid here",
-            "condition": "equals",
-            "value": "option set value for Positive here"
-        }
-    ```
-   - `pageSize`: Specify the number of events to fetch per page for pagination.
-Default is 10000
+   - `teis_to_move`: The uids of any TEIs you want to move.
+Keep them in this format: ["fyQz0HJ0q5l","k6jtKHbIRQL"]

 ## Usage

 Run the script from the command line:
 ```
-python "Update Events.py"
+python "move_teis.py"
 ```

 ## Troubleshooting

 - **Check the log output** if you encounter issues.
-The script logs detailed error messages that can help identify configuration mistakes or network issues.
+The script logs error messages that can help identify configuration mistakes or network issues.
 - **Ensure your `config.json` is properly formatted and all required fields are correctly filled out.**

 ## Contributing